DHTMLX/docs-suite/docs/uploader/api/uploader_send_method.md

 @short: sends a POST request for file upload to a server-side URL

-@signature: todo, not found [here](https://cdn.dhtmlx.com/suite/pro/edge/types/ts-uploader/sources/types.d.ts)
+@signature: {'send(params?: IParams): void;'}

 @params:
-* params 		object 			optional, additional parameters for a request
+- params 		object 			optional, additional parameters for a request

 @example:
 vault.uploader.send();